 “I wrote this book as I’ve been studying Canadian foreign policy for many years.
 It struck me as I looked at the record, and I began to put the pieces together, how much was achieved in his almost nine years as prime minister.
 It really is a remarkable legacy,” said Dr. Hampson, who during the evening’s event also participated in a question and answer session with Mr. Mulroney.

 The book, Dr. Hampson said, is a story about a leader who brought a laser-like focus to his relations working with international leaders and who produced major, measurable, and transformative results during his time in office.

-Prime Minister Mulroney, he said, had the talent for mobilizing the right people, a leadership style that reach across the political aisle, and he understood what national interest is all about.
+Prime Minister Mulroney, he said, had the talent for mobilizing the right people, a leadership style that reached across the political aisle, and he understood what national interest is all about.
 He was also a team builder, he said, something that requires real leadership.

 During a fireside chat, which at times drew standing ovations, Mr. Mulroney answered questions, taking the audience back to key moments during his time as prime minister as well as into modern day issues.
 He gave intimate glimpses into a range of issues from his perspective on the recently signed free trade deal between Canada, the U.S. and Mexico to his take on iconic international leaders with whom he worked.

 He also touched on how lessons he learned during his time as a StFX student influenced his global politics and foreign policy, including the fight for Nelson Mandela’s liberation.